 Transforming traditional high carb recipes into low carb keto yumminess has become a passion for me.
 It was my Michelle’s craving that birthed these rich keto brownies.

 Not wanting to disappoint her, I said a prayer and asked my Jesus for the download.
-You think I ‘m kidding here?
+Do you think I ‘m kidding here?
 Well, you really need to know that this is my secret to coming up with recipes that you all will enjoy.

 My Jesus gets all the credit for any success you can point to in this girl’s life.